Ayline1695/FriendlyPlant/README.md

 - **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account
 - **Plants Section** - As a user I want to see all the plants options that other users uploaded.
 - **Plants Info** - As a user I want to see all plant details.
+- **Plants Form** - As a user I want to create, edit and delete plants.
-- **My profile** - As a user I want to see my profile, upload it and upload my plants
+- **My profile** - As a user I want to see and edit my profile
 - **About Us** - As a user I want to read about the owners of the app.

 ## Backlog